-- 9. Since oil slicks or debris may be the only indication of the presence or whereabouts of the sunken submarine, it is vitally important that surface ships refrain from discharging anything which might appear to have come from a submarine while they are in the submarine probability area.
-Searching ships and aircrafts can waste many valuable hours investigating these false contacts. - 10.
-The sighting of any beacon answering the attached description should at once be reported by the quickest available means to the RMN SC HQ.
+- 10. Since oil slicks or debris may be the only indication of the presence or whereabouts of the sunken submarine, it is vitally important that surface ships refrain from discharging anything which might appear to have come from a submarine while they are in the submarine probability area.
+Searching ships and aircraft can waste many valuable hours investigating these false contacts. - 11.
+Some submarine pyrotechnics can be fitted with message carriers.
+If a message has been attached, the pyrotechnic will be fitted with a dye marker, giving off a yellowish-green dye on the surface.
+Such a pyrotechnic should be recovered as soon as it has finished burning. - 12.
+The sighting of any beacon answering the attached description should at once be reported by the quickest available means to the RMN SF HQ.
 However, if vessels are unable to establish communications without leaving the vicinity of the submarine, it should be borne in mind that the primary consideration should be for vessels to remain standing by to rescue survivors and not leave the scene of the accident.
-Every effort should be made to include in the report the serial number of the beacon; this number is affixed on top of the SERB. - 11.
+Every effort should be made to include in the report the serial number of the beacon; this number is affixed on top of the Submarine Emergency Radio Beacon (SERB). - 13.
 At any time after a submarine accident, survivors may start attempting to escape.
 Current policy dictates that survivors will wait before escaping until: - a.
 Rescue vessels are known to be standing by; or - b.
-Conditions inside the submarine deteriorate to such an extent that an attempt to escape must be made. - 12.
-It should be noted that in certain circumstances the situation described in paragraph 11(b) above might not arise through lack of air supply until a time after the accident of several days.
+Conditions inside the submarine deteriorate to such an extent that an attempt to escape must be made. - 14.
+It should be noted that in certain circumstances the situation paragraph 13(b) might not arise through lack of air supply until a time after the accident of several days.
 However, if the submarine is badly damaged, survivors may have to make an escape attempt immediately.
 Any ship finding a SERB should not therefore leave the position but stand by well clear ready to pick up survivors.
 The latter will ascent nearly vertically, and it is plainly important plenty of sea room is given to enable them to do so in safety.
 On arrival on the surface men may be exhausted or ill, and if circumstances are favourable therefore the presence of a boat already lowered is very desirable.
-Some men may require a recompression chamber, and it will therefore be the aim of the RMN authorities to get such a chamber to the scene as soon as possible. - 13.
-In order that those trapped in the submarine shall be made aware that help is at hand, RMN vessels may drop small charges into the sea, which can be heard from inside the submarine.
+Some men may require a recompression chamber, and it will therefore be the aim of the RMN authorities to get such a chamber to the scene as soon as possible. - 15.
+In order that those trapped in the submarine shall be made aware that help is at hand, RMN vessels drop small charges into the sea, which can be heard from inside the submarine.
 There is no objection to the use of small charges for this purpose, but it is vital that they are not dropped too close since men in the process of making ascents are particularly vulnerable to underwater explosions and may easily receive fatal injuries.
 A distance of a quarter of a mile is considered to be safe.
 If no small charges are available, the running of an echo sounder or the banging of the outer skin of the ship's hull with a hammer from a position below the water-line is likely to be heard in the submarine, and such banging and/or sounding should therefore be carried out at frequent intervals.